floragunncom/search-guard-docs/_content/_docs_installation/installation.md

 ## Community, Enterprise and Compliance Edition

 Search Guard ships with all Enterprise and Compliance features already installed and enabled by default.
-Just install the [Enterprise Edition matching the version of your Elasticsearch installation](../_docs_versions/versions_versionmatrix.md) and you are good to go.
+Just install the [Enterprise Edition matching the version of your OpenSearch/Elasticsearch installation](../_docs_versions/versions_versionmatrix.md) and you are good to go.

 If you just want to use the free Community Edition, install Search Guard Enterprise and then [disable all commercial features](../_docs_versions/versions_community.md).